Best & Worst Porsche Cayenne Years

 Engine-wise, you’re looking at the reliable 3.6L V6 in the base model, with the beastly 4.8L V8 waiting in the wings for the Turbo variant.
 Plenty of choices to suit your driving style.

-Standard features included the 7-inch touchscreen PCM, Bluetooth connectivity, and an enhanced audio system.
-Nothing revolutionary, but substantial improvements nonetheless.
+Standard features included the 7-inch touchscreen PCM, Bluetooth connectivity, and an upgraded audio system.
+Nothing groundbreaking, but substantial improvements nonetheless.

 These years saw fewer grievances than their predecessors, but they also didn’t bring any game-changing innovations.
 Hence, their spot in the neutral zone.